 Liquidity and Capital Resources.
-We believe our existing cash, cash equivalents, and short-term investment balances and anticipated cash flows from operating activities will be sufficient to meet our working capital and other cash requirements over the course of at least the next 12 months, which may include the retirement of \$65.3 million of our outstanding notes.
+We believe our existing cash, cash equivalents, and short-term investment balances and anticipated cash flows from operating activities will be sufficient to meet our working capital and other cash requirements over the course of at least the next 12 months.
 Our future capital requirements will depend on many factors, including our rate of revenue growth or decline, the timing and extent of spending to support product development efforts, costs related to protecting our intellectual property, the expansion of sales and marketing activities, the timing of introductions of new products and enhancements to existing products, the costs to ensure access to adequate manufacturing capacity, the continuing market acceptance of our product solutions, our common stock purchase program, the retirement of our Notes, and the amount and timing of our investments in, or acquisitions of, other technologies or companies.
 Further equity or debt financing may not be available to us on acceptable terms or at all.
-If sufficient funds are not available or are not available on acceptable terms, our ability to take advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained
+If sufficient funds are not available or are not available on acceptable terms, our ability to take advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained.

 Our non-current investments consist of ARS investments, which have failed to settle in auctions.
 These failures generally resulted in the interest rates resetting on the regularly scheduled auction dates.
 These investments are not liquid, and in the event we need to access these funds, we will not be able to do so without a loss of principal, unless redeemed by the issuers or a future auction on these investments is successful.
-At September 30, 2009, the fair value of our ARS investments was \$28.9 million and had an original cost basis of \$41.8 million.
-In the first quarter of 2010, \$700,000 of our ARS investments were redeemed at par and we recognized a gain of \$6,000 on the redemption, which was included in impairment of investments, net on the accompanying consolidated statements of income.
-In connection with our fair value analysis for the quarter, we recorded a 449,000 other-than-temporary impairment charge.
+At December 31, 2009, the fair value of our ARS investments was \$29.0 million and had an original cost basis of \$41.5 million.
+In the first six months of 2010, \$1.0 million of our ARS investments were redeemed at par and we recognized a gain of \$6,000 on the redemption, which was included in impairment of investments, net on the accompanying consolidated statements of income.
+In connection with our fair value analysis for the six months ended December 31, 2009, we recorded a 449,000 other-than-temporary impairment charge.